 Return, return sweet Sol from Capricorn;

-In the next set of lines Bradstreet introduces the most important image of the poem.
+In the next set of lines, Bradstreet introduces the most important image of A Letter to her Husband, absent upon Publick employment.
 It occurs within another metaphor comparing the husband to the sun.
 He is to her the light and warmth of the world.
 When he is gone, “so far” into the “Zodiak” of the sky, so too is her joy.
 He has moved beyond her reach and cast her into the winter.
 No longer does his “warmth” fend off the “frigid cold” or warm her “chilled limbs.”

 In this dead time, alas, what can I more